sashapustota/thought-trajectories/README.md

 ## Acknowledgements

-Developed by Aleksandrs Baskakovs, under supervision of Nicolas Legrand at Aarhus University, Cognitive Science MSc.
+Developed by Aleksandrs Baskakovs, under supervision of Nicolas Legrand at Aarhus University, Cognitive Science MSc for the master (product) thesis titled "Optimizing Latent Reasoning in LLMs with **ThoughtMiner**".

 ---